 Last Updated on

 After delivery, the belly of a mother does not regain its old form and tightness immediately.
-The hormonal changes post-childbirth will cause the tummy to reduce over time, and there are certain things like exercise that you can do from your end to ensure you regain the pre-pregnancy shape.
+The hormonal changes post-childbirth will cause the tummy to reduce overtime, and there are certain things also that you can follow to regain the pre-pregnancy shape.
+However, it might not happen as quickly as you would expect it to happen.
+Understanding the changes your body goes through is, therefore, important.
 Learn more about the physiological changes that cause this rather alarming look and how it can all get back to normal.

 The accumulated fat and swollen cells from your pregnancy days remain for some more time even after delivery, getting dispelled slowly.
 The belly growth during pregnancy was a 9-month long affair, and so it is natural that the reverse will also have a certain time period.
 Therefore, even after delivery, you may still have a postpartum belly with a radius that can be equated with a six-month pregnancy.

-How Long Your Belly Takes To Shrink Back To Normal?
+How Long Does Your Belly Take to Shrink Back to Normal?

 2. After One Week